Skip to Content

 Colloid and Surface Science

-123.101 - Chemistry and Living Systems - first year chemistry laboratory supervision (33 contact hours, 342 students)
+123.104 - Chemistry for Biological Systems - first year chemistry laboratory and workshop supervision (40 contact hours)

-123.201 - Chemical Energetics - Phase Diagrams and Energy modules and supervising second year physical chemistry laboratory (48 contact hours, 60 students)
+123.201 - Chemical Energetics - second year phase diagram and electrochemistry lectures and supervising second year physical chemistry laboratory (52 contact hours)

-123.311 - Advanced Physical and Analytical Chemistry - Heterogeneous catalysis module and third year physical chemistry laboratory supervision (28 contact hours, 9 students)
+123.311 - Advanced Physical and Analytical Chemistry - third year heterogeneous catalysis lectures (12 contact hours)

-123.712-H - Advanced Nanoscience and Physical Chemistry - Experimental Methods in Surface Chemistry (4 contact hours, 12 students)
+123.712-H - Advanced Nanoscience and Physical Chemistry - Experimental Methods in Surface Chemistry (4 contact hours)